At QEGS we promote the importance of democracy in a variety of ways, including:

 • Political Citizenship in the curriculum at Key Stage 3.

-• General Studies and Current Affairs in the Sixth Form.
+• A comprehensive lecture programme in the Sixth Form.

 At QEGS we promote the importance of individual liberty in various ways, including:

 • Students are taught about a range of beliefs and religions throughout Key Stage 3 and Key Stage 4.

 • Students are taught the knowledge and skills to broaden the choices they are empowered to make about future work, education and travel.